RosaCodes2021/Personal-Website-Template/README.md

 - Bootstrap was used for some the modals and image carousels
 - Font Awesome was used for some of the icons

+### License
+This code is released under the Apache 2.0 license.

 Have a nice day!